 More technically explained, ERC-4337 introduces a streamlined process for managing transactions on Ethereum by allowing users to create a “UserOperation”, which details their intended actions and includes their digital signature.
 This operation is sent to a bundler, who verifies it against the user’s smart wallet contract to ensure it conforms to the predefined rules and is properly authorized.
 Once verified, the bundler pays the gas fees and submits the operation to the EntryPoint, a special contract that acts as a central processor for these transactions.
 The EntryPoint then executes the transaction on the blockchain.
 If the transaction fails, for reasons such as insufficient gas, the EntryPoint handles the failure according to set protocols, which might include retrying with adjusted fees or returning an error, thereby enhancing transaction flexibility and user experience on Ethereum.

-Account Abstraction Benefits
+Why is Account Abstraction Important?

 Account abstraction significantly enhances the usability and security of blockchain transactions, making them more accessible and versatile for users.